civicmapper/csc-docs/_docs/common_tasks/datainfo.md

 **PA One Call Ticket Mapper**
 *   PA OneCall has an e-mail based notiication system that will alert the user of "Call Before you Dig" requests in the user's area.
 *   The user must request approval from PA OneCall to get the e-mail notifications.
-*   This mapping system takes PA One Call e-mails from the subscriber's email and publishes them to a standard geodata web service so that tickets can be viewed on a web map.
+*   This mapping script takes PA One Call e-mails from the subscriber's email and publishes them to a standard geodata web service so that tickets can be viewed on a web map.

 ***